huijing/slides/100-aea-2022/README.md

 Grid was rolled out in a very coordinated manner back in 2017, with the four major browsers all shipping in the month of March, and by October, even Edge and Samsung Internet got it.

 Fast forward to today, the percentage of internet users surfing the web with browsers that support Flexbox and Grid is overwhelmingly high.
-So browser support is no longer a valid argument for why adoption rates are lower than expected.
+There are plenty of reasons why you would not use CSS grid in your projects, but browser support is no longer a valid one.
+Just saying.

 For what it's worth, Flexbox is everywhere.
 It has become the go-to for many web layouts, and after seeing my thousandth “how to centre something vertically with Flexbox” article, I'm quite convinced it caught on very well.

-And even though this survey has a relatively small sample size of 8075 developers, it still prompted me to wonder why and how Grid's usage numbers could be higher.
+And even though this survey has a relatively small sample size of 8075 developers, it still prompted me to wonder why Grid's usage numbers are lower than I expected.

 Among the 13 links I have in my bookmarks bar, I could only find Grid usage on CodePen, Discord, Imbox and Spotify.
 And only Spotify seemed to really embrace Grid as a page layout tool.
 Named grid areas and all.